 The main attraction in Shenandoah is Skyline Drive.
 The National Scenic Byway travels along the crest of the Blue Ridge for 100 miles between Front Royal and Rockfish Gap, where it connects to the Blue Ridge Parkway.
 There are dozens of overlooks providing vistas of the lush rolling hills of Virginia’s Piedmont to the east and the Shenandoah Valley to the west.
 It’s most popular in the fall when the leaves are changing, so the summer is the perfect time to enjoy it without as many fellow tourists.

 The park is also a hiker’s paradise, naturally.
 There are over 500 miles of backcountry trails, include 101 miles of the Appalachian Trail, ranging from easy “walks-in-the-woods” to more moderate and strenuous treks.
-There are also places for horseback riding and bicycling.
-There are two main resorts in the park, Skyland, and Big Meadows, for those who want a getaway in nature without being too rustic.
-But there are also a number of campgrounds.
+Also, there are places for horseback riding and bicycling.
+And the two main resorts in the park, Skyland, and Big Meadows, are for those who want a getaway in nature without being too rustic.
+But there are also some campgrounds.

 Once a summer they all move from the island to the mainland during the pony swim in July to shield them from the cold as the summer ends.
 It is an incredible experience to get to see in real life.

 Just be careful when you see these wild horses, they are known to bite and hurt people because they are truly wild animals.
 While there, make sure you take a swim on the beautiful beach, go on a fun bike ride through the marsh to spot ponies, lighthouse house, and eat lots of seafood.
 Assateague is the perfect summer getaway!

 Meghan at Meghan the Traveling Teacher